 Helping those who have been dealt an unfair hand

-Life can deal people an unfair hand at any time.
-We witness that with our own customers, young and old.
-Nationwide Fairer Futures will help tackle three of the biggest issues we see in society today – youth homelessness, families living in poverty and people living with dementia.
+Nationwide Fairer Futures will help tackle 4 of the biggest issues we see in society today — youth homelessness, families living in poverty, people living with dementia and people affected by cancer.

 How do we help?

-Nationwide Fairer Futures enables our employees to support these partnerships - or other charities close to their heart - whether through fundraising or volunteering, using up to 14 hours of paid leave each year.
+Nationwide Fairer Futures enables our employees to support these partnerships or other charities close to their heart — whether through fundraising or volunteering — using up to 14 hours of paid leave each year.

 You can find out how our previous grants, colleague involvement and charity donations have helped local communities across the UK in our social impact report.